Yaga987/Yaga987/README.md

-- 👋 Hi, I’m @Yaga987
+- 👋 Hi, I'm @Yaga987
-- 👀 I’m interested in Computer Science
+- 👀 I am interested in machine learning and data science
-- 🌱 I’m currently know Python,Java,C,C++,C#
+- 🌱 I currently know Python, Java, C, C++, C#
-- I did some work on arduino stuff and game design.
+- I did some work on Arduino stuff and game design.
-- Now, I am currently working on machine learning and data science.
+- I am currently enrolled in Computer Science.

 <!---
 Yaga987/Yaga987 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.